Incorporation of model accuracy in gravitational wave Bayesian inference: Methods

-Our routine picks as the final fit the one for which the values of $\{n_i,n_j,n_k\}$ of equation~\eqref{eq:fit_PadePade_XYZV} yield the lowest relative difference with respect to the data set.
-For this purpose, we compute two relative differences.
-The first is the average relative distance between the fit and the data \be \Delta_\text{rel}^{(1)} := \f{1}{3N} \left(\sum_{k=1}^{3N} \left\vert 1-\f{\fit(X_k,Y_k,Z_k,V_k)}{\log_{10}\mismatch_k}\right\vert^2 \right)^{1/2} , \ee and the second is the signed relative difference \be \Delta_\text{rel}^{(2)} := \f{1}{3N} \sum_{k=1}^{3N} \left(1-\f{\fit(X_k,Y_k,Z_k,V_k)}{\log_{10}\mismatch_k}\right) . \ee We pick the values for $\{n_i,n_j,n_k\}$ that simultaneously minimize both of the above relative differences which we treat as the most important fit attribute here as the model mismatches to NR are the main driver of the model selection in our Bayesian inference analyses.
-Once the fit ``training'' is complete via the above optimization of $\{n_i,n_j,n_k\}$, we check fit performance over an appropriate verfication set.
-In Fig.~\ref{fig:verification_contour_plot}, we show a contour plot of the faithfulness of the fit for the $\log_{10}$ of the \NRsur-\modelname{SEOBNRv5PHM} mismatches to the verification data set.
+Furthermore, an inspection of the structure of the mismatch data revealed that an elliptical grid with $\ord(10)$ points along the radial direction and $\ord(20)$ points along the azimuthal direction suffices to capture the dominant trends in the data at the level of fit unfaithfulness that we seek, \textit{i.e.}, $\Delta_\text{rel}^{\vert\text{av}\vert}\approx 0.05$.
+Thus, our aforementioned grid of dimensions $10\times 25$ has sufficient resolution.
+We leave fit improvements to future work which we have already begun undertaking.

+In Supplementary Figure 5, we show a contour plot of the unfaithfulness of the fit for the $\log_{10}$ of the \NRsur-\modelname{SEOBNRv5PHM} mismatches to the verification data set.
+Due to the computational burden of obtaining the mismatches, we use data with $y=\chipar\ (\chieff)$ to verify the data trained with $\chieff\ (\chipar) $.
+This results in verification sets that are the same size as the training sets, so ours is rather a harsh verification test.
 The contours represent the absolute value of the relative difference between the fit and the data.
 The fit is trained over the $y=\chipar$ set (black dots) which, by design, trace concentric prolate ellipses in the $\{x,y\}=\{\chiperp,\chipar\}$ plane.
 The white dots mark the $\{x,y\}$ coordinates of the verification data.
 From the figure, we see that in a large portion of the space, the relative difference is $0.05$ or less.
 Note that this quantity is not $\Delta_\text{rel}^{(2)}$ applied to the verification set, but rather the absolute value of the summand in equation~\eqref{eq:rel_diff2}.
 The fits for the \NRsur-\modelname{IMRPhenomTPHM} and the \NRsur-\modelname{IMRPhenomXPHM} mismatches also yield similar level of agreement as do the fits trained by the $y=\chieff$ set.